Black Nerve

 Here, in Pit #59, on with the might of the Third Dominion coming to undo everything they’d reclaimed, the matriach did the unthinkable.

-Welgauth signed a contract reliquishing their veritanym, their clanwealth, their technical property.
+Welgauth signed a contract reliquishing their veritanym, their clanwealth, all their technical property.
 The Gildenighter clan was never noble, and now their pretensions were null and void, and everything bound to that name was now the right of all vesperbanes.

 But remember — the vespers cursed that name.
 That name was no more.
 Thus, the curse could be gifted like all of the relinquished wealth.